 Maximum cable length versus load current

-Use the figure below to estimate the maximum cable length relative to the wire size and the load current (in mA) when wiring inputs and outputs.
+Use Figure 8 to estimate the maximum cable length relative to the wire size and the load current (in mA) when wiring inputs and outputs.

-Note: Figure 8 applies to low-voltage (<30 V) inputs and outputs only.
+• Note: Figure 8 applies to low-voltage (<30 V) inputs and outputs only.